Human rights in the Republic of the Congo: Status of Pygmies

 According to some reports, the relation between Pygmies and Bantus in all areas of the country is "strained, lopsided and, some say, abusive".
 While some claim that the bondage is a "time-honored tradition", others point at the fact that Pygmies can be paid "at the master's whim; in cigarettes, used clothing, or even nothing at all."
-Pygmies are negatively impacted by the actions of landowners, foresters and miners, which severely impacts upon their nomadic lifestyles in the forests of northern Congo.
+Pygmies are negatively affected by the actions of landowners, foresters and miners, which severely impacts upon their nomadic lifestyles in the forests of northern Congo.

 On 30 December 2010, the Congo parliament adopted a law for the promotion and protection of the rights of indigenous peoples.
 This law is the first of its kind in Africa, and its adoption is a historic development for indigenous peoples on the continent.
 However, a report in 2015 suggested that not much changed, with Pygmies still being persecuted as "poachers".
 A Bayaka woman in Congo said “the ecoguards [anti-poaching squads] make us sit here starving.
 They have ruined our world.
 If we try to hunt in the forest they beat us so badly.
 They even kill us if they see us in the forest.”
 A 2019 report by the United Nations found that despite the actions of the Congolese government, Pygmies still experienced discrimination and severe social exclusion.